Painting & drawing blog

 “Winsor & Newton Artists’ Materials do not present any major hazard when used with care and common sense.
 It should, however, be emphasised that as with other chemical products, high standards of general hygiene should be adhered to, both during and after use of these products and warnings given on individual products should be followed.
 Prolonged contact with the skin and ingestion (or swallowing) of the product should be avoided.
 This includes avoiding practices such as applying colour with the fingers or pointing brushes in the mouth.”

-Following these sensible guidelines out of an abundance of caution I’m personally happy to continute to use true cadmiums and true cobalts.
-I wouldn’t handle raw pigment in powder form and mix my own paints, but I think that with tube paint any health risks are probably non-existent and certainly dwarfed by that posed by the many chemicals people use around the house such as harsh cleaners, house paints, new synthetic carpets and so on.
-For pregnant women who naturally feel worried about taking the slightest risk, wearing gloves may alleviate concern.
+Following these sensible guidelines out of an abundance of caution I’m personally happy to continue to use any easily available paint colour.
+With some of them I wouldn’t handle raw pigment in powder form to mix my own paints, but I think that with tube paint any health risks are probably dwarfed by those posed by the many chemicals people use around the house such as harsh cleaners, house paints, new synthetic carpets and so on.
+For pregnant women who naturally feel worried about taking any risks, wearing gloves and working with the window open may alleviate concern.

 SPIRITS USED FOR OIL PAINTING

-It’s commonly said and is definitely true, that when it comes to health and safety in painting, the paints themselves are not really the problem.
-The pigments are not going to harm you unless they are actually air born, and in oil painting the linseed, safflower, poppy or walnut oils that they are safely bound with are absolutely harmless.
-The problem then, is what you use to thin the paint when you squeeze it out and how you clean up afterwards.
+It’s generally acknowledged that when it comes to health and safety in painting, the paints themselves are not really the problem.
+The pigments are not going to harm you unless in pure powdered form, and with oil painting the linseed, safflower, poppy or walnut oils that they are safely bound with are absolutely harmless.
+However there is quite a significant health problem posed by oil painting, and it concerns the solvents that you use to dilute your paint and clean your brushes, palette and hands afterwards.

-Now that turps have fallen out of favour most artists use ‘artist’s’ white spirit which is a purified version of the more common white spirit used for DIY.
-Sometimes it is known as ‘mineral spirits’.
-White spirit frequently causes the same irritant affects as turpentine such as headaches and nausea.
+Now that turps have fallen out of favour most painters use ‘artists’ white spirit’ which is a purified version of the regular white spirit used around the home.
+White spirit use also frequently causes headaches and nausea.
 In terms of long term adverse health effects, very lengthy usage (13 years plus of continuous and significant exposure) has been associated with chronic nervous system effects whilst white spirit has also been implicated in Chronic Toxic Encephalopathy amongst house painters.
-Legal limits are set by most countries for the levels of exposure per 8 hour work day.
-Personally, working with white spirit always gives me a headache if I’m in an unventilated room and even if my exposure is much less than 8 hours a day, I just don’t think that this can be a good thing.
+Legal limits are set by most countries for a level of exposure to white spirit of 8 hours per work day.
+Personally speaking white spirit always gives me a headache if I’m working in an unventilated room, and even if my exposure is much less than 8 hours every a day I just don’t think that this can be a good thing.

 How to minimize your exposure when working with spirits

-- Always ventilate the room you are working in very well.
-When using solvents I keep the window open except on the coldest of days, in which case I employ an air filter unit called an ‘Airbubbl’ made by Airlabs which filters out a lot of the VOCs from the air and removes much of the smell.
+- Always ventilate the room you are working in.
+When painting with solvents I keep the window open except on very cold days, in which case I employ an air filter unit called an ‘Airbubbl’ made by Airlabs which filters out a lot of the VOCs from the air and removes much of the smell.

-- Keep your spirits either in the container that they came in,or in a glass jar.
-I wouldn’t pour them into anything else in case unless I was sure that the solvent couldn’t break it down.
+- Keep your spirits either in the container that they came in, or in a glass jar.
+I don’t pour them into anything else because I can’t be sure that the solvent couldn’t break it down.